automan66/LCN/README.md

 ### Datasets

-The datasets (e.g., Cora and Citeseer) are stored in the `dataset` directory.
+The dataset files for Cora, Citeseer, and other similar datasets are stored on Baidu Netdisk: [https://pan.baidu.com/s/1lmsPcE1KcCOmIlk3jyI36w?pwd=k7jc](https://pan.baidu.com/s/1lmsPcE1KcCOmIlk3jyI36w?pwd=k7jc).
+After downloading and extracting the files, place them into the `dataset` directory.

 ### Evaluation and Training